You don’t have to be a taxidermist to find a treasure at Idaho Fish and Game’s annual fur auction.

 A taxidermist-furbuyer license is required in advance to bid on bear parts, mountain lion parts, or any furbearer.
 Anyone who buys or sells raw hides is also required to possess a taxidermist-furbuyer license.
 Resident licenses are $40 for one year, and nonresident licenses are $170.
 The licenses can be purchased at any Idaho Fish and Game office.

-The Fish and Game office in Lewiston will be open during the auction.
 Only cash, cashier’s check or personal check will be accepted.
 No credit card service will be available.

 Nonresident purchasers should be aware that their state may not allow import of the hides or parts of bear, mountain lion, bobcat or otter.
 Be sure to check state regulations before purchasing these items.